 Cold Sausage Sandwiches

-If you have ever visited the UK or anywhere in the British Isles you will have noticed that we have some pretty weird breakfast habits.
-One of these is, of course, the full English or Irish breakfast, both of which contain ‘bangers’, or sausages as one of the vital ingredients.
+Another of these weird British habits is, of course, the full English or Irish breakfast, both of which contain ‘bangers’, or sausages as one of the vital ingredients.
 In fact, you will find this as well in many ex-British colonies worldwide.

-All you do is store them (cooked) in the fridge, wrapped in tin foil, until you want to use them.
+All you do is store the sausages (cooked) in the fridge, wrapped in tin foil, until you want to use them.
 You can store them for probably up to 3 days in the fridge without any problem.

 Best sausage for a cold sausage sandwich

-I refer to my hot sausage sandwich post for information on which sausage to choose for a cold sausage sandwich, but basically look for something with a high level of pork above 80% at least, and with some flavour to it.
+I refer to my hot sausage sandwich post for information on which sausage to choose for a cold sausage sandwich, but basically, look for something with a high level of pork above 80% at least, and with some flavour to it.

 There are lots of artisan butchers out there with great recipes for making their own sausages these days.
 Find one you trust and sample the wares.

 Best type of bread for a sausage sarnie

 I used a basic sliced white bread in the sandwich but that is naturally your own preference.
 Traditionally this is what is normally done and the same goes for bacon sandwiches.

-It is also a good sandwich to take with you on a picnic or road trip, as long as you have the ability to keep it cool.
+It is also a good sandwich to take with you on a picnic or road trip, as long as you are able to keep it cool on the way.

 How to make a cold sausage sandwich